 Ca 1870, Kang Don Do Province.
 Solid chestnut, unique locking system and drawer arrangement inside suggest piece used by elite class.
 36.75″ w, 18.25″ d, 33.25″ h.

-This very solid, masculine-looking chest is rare.
+This solid, masculine-looking chest is rare.
 It is a good example of furniture favored by the elite class in Neo-Confucius society who valued quiet strength and simple form without too much unnecessary decorations.
-Except for the few rather plain-looking iron lock-plate and hinge-plates in front, this chest is devoid of any decorations.
-This class of people valued an expensive wood like the chestnut with its lustrous reddish sheen, and let it speak for itself.
+Except for the few plain-looking iron lock-plate and hinge-plates in front, this chest is devoid of any decorations.
+This elite class of people valued an expensive wood like the chestnut with its smooth lustrous reddish sheen, and the craftsman let the wood speaks for itself.